Kequ090701/Life090701/README.md

-Hello there, it's nice to meet you, have a great day
+Hello there, this github is free, you are allow to play things on it.